odoo/owl/README.md

 <h1 align="center">🦉 <a href="https://odoo.github.io/owl/">Odoo Web Library</a> 🦉</h1>

-_A web framework for structured, dynamic and maintainable applications_
+_A no nonsense web framework for structured, dynamic and maintainable applications_

 ## Project Overview

-The Odoo Web Library (OWL) is a small (~16kb gzipped) UI framework intended to be the basis for the [Odoo](https://www.odoo.com/) Web Client, and hopefully many other Odoo related projects.
+The Odoo Web Library (OWL) is a smallish (~17kb gzipped) UI framework intended to be the basis for the [Odoo](https://www.odoo.com/) Web Client.
 OWL's main features are:

 - a _declarative component system_, (template based, with asynchronous rendering and a virtual dom)
 - a store implementation (for state management)